metabase/metabase/docs/embedding/sdk/quickstart-cli.md

 The script will walk you through the setup.
 There are a fair number of pieces to put together, so here's an overview of what the command does.

 1. Checks that you're installing the SDK in a React application.
-2. Looks for, or installs, the Embedded Analytics SDK.
+2. Looks for, or installs, the Embedded analytics SDK.
 3. Spins up a Metabase on Docker.
 This takes a bit.
 To see the Docker container's status, use the `docker ps` command.
 Or use the time to reflect on good choices you've made recently.
 4. Asks you for an email address to create the first admin account in Metabase.
 5. Generates a new API Key.
 The script will build a mock Express server that will use this key to authenticate its requests to your Metabase.